malmahasnah/malmahasnah.github.io/index.md

 ## Maryam Almahasnah
 Hello!
-This is the beginning of my project for creating a personal website/portfolio. insert intro text; who am i, where i study, where i currently work (data sci tutor + data assistant) + maybe capstone?
+My name is Maryam and I'm a senior Data Science major at the University of California San Diego.
+I am in the first and finest college, Revelle College.
+Currently, I work as an undergrad Data Science Tutor and a Data Analysis Assistant to the Associate Director of [Revelle's Humanities Program](https://revelle.ucsd.edu/humanities/), [Dr. Kristina Markman](https://www.kristinamarkman.com/).

 ## Education

-University of California, San Diego - The Halıcıoğlu Data Science Institute (HDSI)
+University of California, San Diego - [The Halıcıoğlu Data Science Institute \(HDSI\)](https://datascience.ucsd.edu/)
 B.S in Data Science, June 2025

 ### Scholarships and Honors